bcgsc/RNA-Scoop/README.md

 ```

 This limits the maximum Java heap to 16 GB with the `-Xmx` option.
 See documentation for other [JVM options](https://docs.oracle.com/cd/E37116_01/install.111210/e23737/configuring_jvm.htm#OUDIG00071).

-## Tutorial :mag:

-Please consult our [wiki pages](https://github.com/bcgsc/RNA-Scoop/wiki) for an introduction to highlight features in RNA-Scoop.

 ## Implementation :pencil: